Here is your guide on how to spend 2 weeks in Türkiye. This 14 day Turkey itinerary covers historical sites, the outdoors, food stops & more.

 Visit The House of the Virgin Mary, which is considered a holy place for both Christians and Muslims alike.
 This is the official site recognized by the Vatican as the residence where the Virgin Mary spent her final days.
 Experience a tranquil atmosphere for prayer and meditation.

-Day 8 to 10: Explore Cappadocia
+Day 8 To Day 10: 2 Nights Cappadocia Itinerary

 There’s more.
 The Southern region of Cappadocia has a lot to mesmerize you, too.
 Trek along the beautiful Rose Valley and visit Kaymakli (or Ozkonak) Underground City, where early Christians lived in fear and faith.
 On the way back, make sure you visit the panoramic Pigeon Valley, where pigeons contributed to the lives of locals with their manure to fertilize the vineyards.

-Day 11: Drive To Antalya
+Day 11: Drive To Antalya Day

 Direct flights from Cappadocia aren’t always available, so consider driving to Antalya.
 This is a seven-hour drive and would almost take up your entire day.